 Let’s rewind a bit.

-My blood sugars have been all over the place lately.
-I’ve felt bloated and not exaggerating in the slightest but I’m currently holding in an extra 10 pounds of water.
+I’ve felt bloated and not exaggerating in the slightest but I’m currently holding in an extra 10 pounds of water (YAY Holiday cookies!).
 Which is not exactly pleasant to run with..no matter who you are.
 I’m not looking for anyone to tell me it was still a good time…for me it wasn’t and you commenting and saying “this time is still amazing” won’t really change my mind.
 I’m still disappointed but I’ve put it behind me.

 The only beef I have with the actual race was that there 5 porta potties for over 400 people.
 Yes, 5.
 Yes, there was a 20 person line to use them and they still started the race.
 So with that, I skipped using the rest room and peed in the porta potty that was at the half way point (adding about 30 seconds…which is better than starting the race 5 minutes late).